 The rolls dough is a brioche like dough, very similar to the chocolate brioche rolls I’ve already shared with you.
 Then you fill it with chocolate (both chopped and chips) and when baked you dress them with a coffee cream cheese icing.
 Everything is combined perfectly making each bite irresistible, leaving you wanting more and more.

 The idea of the chocolate-coffee rolls I got it from the “I love cinnamon rolls” cookbook which I received few weeks ago.
 I’ve changed everything about the recipe, just kept the combo idea.

 If you like cinnamon rolls you should consider getting one.
 There are some wonderful ideas in there.
 Carrot cake cinnamon rolls, Pineapple upside down cinnamon rolls, Tarte-tatin cinnamon rolls, Szechuan pepper cinnamon rolls plus lots of traditional cinnamon rolls recipes.
-There are also lots of gluten-free and vegan rolls recipes.

 It’s a really good book to have around when cinnamon rolls cravings take over.

 Soft buttery brioche rolls filled with chocolate and drizzled with coffee cream cheese icing.
 Great at breakfast time with a cup of tea/coffee or even with some cold milk